 One of the most important skills for any deer manager involved in a Quality Deer Management (QDM) program is the ability to age deer after harvest.

-Without knowing the deer’s age it is unfair to compare deer by body weight, antler size or reproductive output.
-It is also important to know the age structure of your deer herd to set realistic goals and expectations, and to have some measure of fawn survival (or predation).
+Without knowing the deer’s age it is unfair to compare deer by body weight and antler size.
+It is also important to know the age structure of your deer herd to know where your program is and where it is going to set realistic goals and expectations.